 Although teachers are leaders within their own classrooms, they also work closely with a team of others teachers, administrators, counselors, and parents.
 Teachers must be able to be team players and not only do their part, but trust others to do their part as well.
 Collaboration and cooperation are two important skills teachers should practice as they learn to work well with others.

 Being able to communicate effectively with others is a critical skill.
 Teachers need to be able to clearly set expectations and rules for their students.
 Teachers also work closely with a team of other educators, so being able to communicate thoughts and feelings in an effective and appropriate way is a great skill to have to ensure smooth sailing.
+Communication will also help you gain healthy relationships with the parents and families of your students!
+It is okay if this is not one of your strengths now, because you will learn a lot about ways to communicate effectively in your classes at the McKay school!

 Some of these skills might come more naturally to you, while others might struggle with them, but either way, ALL of these can be learned and developed through practice!
 Teachers are always learning and growing, so get out there and practice some of these skills!